CHAPTER Rev 300 BUSINESS PROFITS TAX

 (2) Where distance is the most appropriate measure under the specific facts and circumstances of the business organization’s activities, the distance traveled or covered in New Hampshire as compared to the total distance traveled or covered everywhere during the taxable period.

-(g) Personal services performed in New Hampshire shall be a separate income producing activity performed in New Hampshire unless the business organization can demonstrate the activity performed in New Hampshire is completely dependent upon activities performed by the business organization in one or more other states.
+(g) Personal services performed in New Hampshire shall be a separate income producing activity performed in New Hampshire unless the business organization demonstrates the activity performed in New Hampshire is completely dependent upon activities performed by the business organization in one or more other states.

 (h) The rendering of personal services shall be attributed to New Hampshire if the activity: